jafna/capsulized_videos/README.md

 ------------
 Example video is viewable at http://youtu.be/0Kjki0VJf1E

-Shotanalysis graphical output for example video
 ![Motion detected from example video](http://granite.dy.fi/jafna/kandipics/graafimotion.png "Motion detected from example video")
-Motion spikes on the graph shows the shot boundaries.
+Image represents graphical output of the shotAnalysis program for example video.
+Large spikes on the graph show the shot boundaries.

 Stitcher makes representative images for each shot detected.
-![Because camera moves in first shot, resulting image is panorama](http://granite.dy.fi/jafna/kandipics/shot1.png) Because camera moves in first shot, resulting image is panorama
+![Because camera moves in first shot, resulting image is panorama](http://granite.dy.fi/jafna/kandipics/shot1.png) When camera moves, resulting image is a panorama.

-![Detected moving objects are blended to the final image](http://granite.dy.fi/jafna/kandipics/shot2.png) Detected moving objects are blended to the final image
+![Detected moving objects are blended to the final image](http://granite.dy.fi/jafna/kandipics/shot2.png) Detected moving objects are blended on top of each other.

-![In last shot movement was too small so only 1 frame was selected from shot](http://granite.dy.fi/jafna/kandipics/shot3.png) In last shot movement was too small so only 1 frame was selected from shot
+![In last shot movement was too small so only 1 frame was selected from shot](http://granite.dy.fi/jafna/kandipics/shot3.png) In last shot movement was too small so only one frame was selected.